Decarbonizing aviation: Cleared for take-off has been saved

 Decarbonization readiness: Where are we today?

-90% of research respondents prioritized the decarbonization of aviation but there are significant barriers.
+90% of research respondents prioritised the decarbonization of aviation but there are significant barriers.
 Sustainable aviation fuel (SAF) is up to two to eight times more expensive than traditional jet fuel, there is a lack of clarity and alignment across government and regulatory bodies regarding emission reduction targets, and many within the aviation industry are skeptical about the role of carbon offsets in helping mitigate emissions while SAF and other measures come to scale.

 The research suggests clear strategies for overcoming these barriers.
 With collaboration across the industry, innovation and ambition, these strategies will significantly reduce aviation’s net emissions.
 Faster production, supply and use of SAF is crucial − hence, the need for incentives from Governments and regulators.
 Banks and other financial institutions should be encouraged to provide funding for SAF production and purchase as part of their environmental, social and governance commitments.

-Deloitte and Shell interviewed over 100 aviation executives and experts representing more than 60 organizations across the global aviation ecosystem to identify the key barriers to decarbonizing aviation and practical solutions to accelerate the industry’s transition towards net zero.
+Deloitte and Shell interviewed over 100 aviation executives and experts representing more than 60 organisations across the global aviation ecosystem to identify the key barriers to decarbonizing aviation and practical solutions to accelerate the industry’s transition towards net zero.
 Highlights from this research includes:

 - Aviation has often been considered a sector that will decarbonize later than others, because of the complexity involved and the view that aviation accounts for “just 3% of global emissions”.
 But there is a need to act now.